CSUMB-SP17-CST438/lecture11-thuhe/README.md

 (As an example, `get_chatbot_response('Hello')` should return `'Hey there!'`.)

-Create a test file called `tests.py`, and write and run some unit tests that codify expected input/output combinations for this function.
+Modify `tests/unit_tests.py` and write and run some unit tests that codify expected input/output combinations for this function.

 As you write and run the tests, you'll find bugs in the code.
 Fix them and